paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 1. Upload woocommerce-paystand to the `/wp-content/plugins` folder in your WooCommerce WordPress site.
 2. Activate the plugin through the 'Plugins' menu on the WordPress admin page.
-3. Under WooCommerce > Settings > Checkout > PayStand, add your Org ID and Public API Key and choose whether you want to use the sandbox server for testing or the live production server.
+3. Under WooCommerce > Settings > Checkout > PayStand, add your Org ID and Public API Key.
+Your Org ID can be found in your PayStand dashboard under Settings > Account Settings and your Public API Key can be found under Settings > API.
-4. Copy the Webhook Url from the settings page and go to your [PayStand dashboard](https://www.paystand.com/login) or your [PayStand Sandbox Dashboard](https://www.paystand.co/login) and enter it under Settings > Checkout Features > Webhook Url.
+4. Copy the Webhook Url from the WooCommerce settings page and go to your [PayStand dashboard](https://www.paystand.com/login) and enter it under Settings > Checkout Features > Webhook Url.
 5. Go shopping on your WooCommerce site and pay with PayStand!

+If you are interested in using the PayStand sandbox environment for testing, please contact us for additional details.

 == Frequently Asked Questions ==